Sihan-Tan/ds-cli/readme.md

 `ds-cli create appName`
 create a webpack5 & vue2 project

-# Todo

-`ds-cli module user`
+`ds-cli init user -c -s -r -a`

+- -c component
+- -s store
+- -r route
+- -a api

-create some file in these folders for this project
+Create some file in these folders for this project & will import them;But you need use it at the root folder;

+if you just input ds-cli init user, it will just create a view file in the folder.

 - views/user
+  - index.vue
+- components/user
-  - views/user/index.vue
+  - Index.vue
 - store/modules/user.js
 - routes/user.js
 - api/user.js

+# Call help

+`ds-cli -h` or `ds-cli --help`